The Razz and Jazz Sports Blog was launched by Marc “Razz” Rasbury and Derrel “Jazz” Johnson. Below are the biographies of Marc and Derrel.

 Derrel Johnson is an alumnus of New York University’s Stern School of Business and has worked for some of the world’s most prestigious financial institutions and law firms, including Goldman, Sachs, and Co., and Prudential Financial.
 He has worked for various political campaigns, from Ross Perot for President in 1992 to Eric Gioia for Public Advocate in 2009.
 Derrel is an accomplished musician, poet, and a New York City socialite.

 In September 2010, Derrel and veteran sports writer and photographer Marc Rasbury launched the Razz and Jazz Sports Blog, covering the major New York teams from a fresh angle and offering well-thought- out opinions.
 Derrel has been a passionate Jet, Met, and Knick fan since 1983, but is a fan of the individual sports more than he is the fan of any one team.
-He is currenting an on-air personality on One Caribbean Radio Power 105.1 HD2 New York and can be heard cohosting The Chatter Box Monday through Friday from 10am-noon and also providing hourly sports updates on the Morning Sizzle from 6am-10am.
+In addition to his work on RazzandJazzSports.com, you can also find Derrel’s work in the New York Beacon, The Harlem Times, on SNYNets.com, on Vibe Vixen’s blog, as well as other places.
+He has been an on-air personality on One Caribbean Radio Power 105.1 HD2 New York and cohosted The Chatter Box Monday through Friday from 10am-noon and also provided hourly sports updates on the Morning Sizzle from 6am-10am.
 You can visit the Razz and Jazz Sports Blog at